software-students-fall2021/project-setup-nick-wang/CONTRIBUTING.md

-# Contributing to EventEdge

-## Team Norms

 ### Team Values:
-* Work Together
 * Tasks are assigned on a weekly base.
 Everyone is supposed to complete their work on time.
 * When one team member encounters problems or obstacles, others should help.
-* When there is a conflict we will vote among the 5 of us
+* When a conflict occurs, we will vote.
+And we wil choose the plan which majority agree on.
-  * If a group member is not delivering obligations, we will give them warnings and then notify the stakeholders
+* If a group member misses deadline once, a warning will be given.
+If memeber misses 3 deadlines, we will report.
 * Respond to directed messages within a day

 ### Sprint Cadence